the-events-calendar/event-tickets/readme.txt

 = [4.4] tbd =

 * Tweak - Added a tabbed view support for Attendeees and Ticket Orders
+* Tweak - Added the "Attendees" report column in admin lists of posts supporting tickets [67176]

 = [4.3] 2016-10-13 =